rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 ## Tip 1: Submit a friendly package

 The first decision you would need to make is how to package your artifact.
-Should you send a large ZIP file with everything crammed in?
-Should you send a single Docker container or VM image?
-What should you put in these packages?
 There are two sub-parts to this tip:

 ### Require the fewest dependencies